-- (a) supervised full-time practical work in one or more institutions approved of by the Head of the School of Educational Studies and Human Development.
+(a) supervised full-time practical work in one or more institutions approved of by the Director, Health Sciences Centre.
 Such practical work will normally be the equivalent of one calendar year.
-Under some circumstances application to carry out this practical work over two or more years will be approved; - (b) three courses: EDUC 501, 502, 503.
-Preparation for EDUC 502 and 503 will be carried out during the course of the practical experience.
+Under some circumstances application to carry out this practical work over two or more years will be approved;

+(b) three courses: HLTH 501, HLTH 502, HLTH 503.
+Preparation for HLTH 502 and HLTH 503 will be carried out during the course of the practical experience.

 A candidate for this diploma must pass each course in the programme of study.
-Any student who fails EDUC 501, 502 or 503 may re-enrol in that course in only one subsequent year.
+Any student who fails HLTH 501, HLTH 502 or HLTH 503 may re-enrol in that course in only one subsequent year if the candidate meets the eligibility criteria of these qualifications.